-Being an open-sourced set of codes, smart contracts played an instrumental role in supporting a broad array of innovations, including DApps, Defi, Crypto-tokens, NFT, and many more.
+Being an open-sourced set of codes, smart contracts played an instrumental role in supporting many innovations, including DApps, Defi, Crypto-tokens, NFT, and many more.

 Through this blog, we will discuss two crucial domains of blockchain, i.e., smart contracts and DApps.
 Also, we will analyze their differences and similarities along with their merits and demerits.

 What are DApps?

 Decentralized applications, also known as DApps, are digitized permissionless programs installed and operated on a Blockchain network.
-DApps, as the name implies, exist on a peer-to-peer network of computers and are not subject to a central authority.
+DApps, as the name implies, exists on a peer-to-peer network of computers and are not subject to a central authority.

 The ability of an application to protect user privacy is central to DApps.
 DApp users need not provide personal information to use DApp’s services.
 Here, Smart contracts facilitate transactions between two unidentified parties without the need for centralized authority.

 What are Smart Contracts?

-Smart contracts, or a transaction protocols, are self-executing contracts coded to enable, authenticate, and impose distinctive functions on a blockchain network.
+Smart contracts, or transaction protocols, are self-executing contracts coded to enable, authenticate, and impose distinctive functions on a blockchain network.
 Transactions through a smart contract are completed upon meeting the conditions pre-specified in the contract.

 Smart contracts act as the working mechanism behind the applications running on the blockchain.

 Difference Between DApps and Smart Contracts

-To understand the blockchain in its entirety, there are a few building blocks that need to be attended to first.
+To understand the blockchain in its entirety, a few building blocks need to be attended to first.
 Smart contracts and decentralized applications are two important pillars of the blockchain network.
 In the next section, we will be discussing DApp vs smart contract to have a clear understanding of their working.